PenguinDaBozo/VSDIATgrind/DAY 2.md

 Right now, the dimensions of the standard cell are important so we can ignore the wires.
 Let's assume the areas of the cells and flipflops.
 <img width="533" height="415" alt="image" src="https://github.com/user-attachments/assets/52c0c8a8-b3e3-4a09-acf4-c5060ef5a2e2" />

-with the help of the dimensions, we will calculate the area occupoed by the netlist on a Silicon Wafer by simplifying the netlist to blocks without wires and putting them together like this:
+With the help of the dimensions, we will calculate the area occupied by the netlist on a Silicon Wafer by simplifying the netlist to blocks without wires and putting them together like this:
 <img width="248" height="203" alt="image" src="https://github.com/user-attachments/assets/9413daf6-35b6-48ef-9938-d3f043ce234e" />
 minimum area occupied by netlist

+**What is the 'core' and 'die' Section of a chip?**
 <img width="344" height="281" alt="image" src="https://github.com/user-attachments/assets/d19c7d4d-301f-4290-b548-f31db65e032a" />

-What is 'core' and 'die' Section of a chip?

 <img width="193" height="172" alt="image" src="https://github.com/user-attachments/assets/225ac459-2865-4403-a0bd-2ab706f44dc1" />

-Core: section of the chip where fundamental logic of design is place and is located inside a die

 <img width="209" height="193" alt="image" src="https://github.com/user-attachments/assets/c3088e8e-2bb7-4e0c-9820-3f10c8ddc062" />

-Die: small semiconductor material specimen on which the fundamental cirucit is fabricated.
+Core (second image): section of the chip where fundamental logic of design is place and is located inside a die Die (third image): small semiconductor material specimen on which the fundamental cirucit is fabricated.
 We put multiple die on a wafter to increase its input.

 lets put the netlist inside the core, and boom, the netlist occupies the complete area of the core, so 100%.
 <img width="225" height="240" alt="image" src="https://github.com/user-attachments/assets/2972311f-e4d6-43d3-a1f6-3b3c4155c8a3" />